samouchka1/Todo-App-MUI/README.md

-Remake of Todo App.
-This time using Material UI and functional components (hooks).
+Todo App using React.js with Material UI and functional components (hooks).
-Under Development.